davecronin/emailFilterAssembler/README.md

 # Email Filter Assembler

-A small assembler that turns language specifying email filers into XML that can be read Gmail or any other email hosts that use the same standard for specifying filters.
+A small assembler that turns a language specifying email filers into XML that can be read Gmail or any other email hosts that use the same standard for specifying filters.
 This language provides a simpler way of writing and managing these filters than the Gmail interface since the information is more compact and understandable with